 Minimizes Serious Falls

-This indicates the percent of patients that have had a fall which resulted in major injury.
+This indicates the percent of patients who sustained a fall resulting in severe injury.

 Minimizes Urinary Tract Infections